 Why Law Enforcement Transcription Services Can Make or Break a Case

-In law enforcement, a very small detail can mean the difference between evidence that is accepted or dismissed in court.
+In law enforcement, a very small detail can mean the difference between evidence that a court accepts versus evidence it dismisses.
 It can also be the differentiating factor between investigators discovering a key clue to solve the crime, or missing it altogether.
-Although the accuracy of documentation is critical, officers are rarely in a position to perform this function properly on the scene.
+Although the accuracy of documentation is critical, officers are rarely in a position to complete investigative transcription properly on the scene.
 Using law enforcement transcribers takes a huge load off their shoulders, and lets them focus on what they do best.

-More specifically, legal transcription outsourcing saves hours upon hours of desk work, which law enforcers would otherwise need to do themselves.
-It also costs police departments far more to pay for police officers to sit behind a desk to transcribe, or even hire in-house law enforcement transcribers than to pay to have the transcription work outsourced by a professional service provider.
+More specifically, outsourcing investigation transcription saves hours upon hours of desk work, which law enforcers would otherwise need to do themselves.
+It also costs police departments far more to pay for police officers to sit behind a desk to transcribe or even hire in-house law enforcement transcribers than to pay to have the transcription work outsourced by a professional service provider.
 After all, these companies work around the clock to qualify transcribers and ensure the absolute accuracy of their final product.

 How is Law Enforcement Transcription performed?